 Assistance from IMPACT Community Action.

 Providing assistance across Franklin County, the community action agency known as IMPACT administers various programs and services for the less fortunate.
-Clients include low income families, the working poor, seniors, and others, and they may receive funds for a variety of bills as well as employment and job placement services.
+Clients include low income families, the working poor, seniors, and others, and they may receive funds for paying a variety of bills as well as employment and job placement services or government grants.

 The goal of the programs from IMPACT is to break the cycle of poverty, so short term aid is available, but clients will need to agree to long term self-sufficiency.
 This includes enhancing computer skills, obtaining employment, and rebuilding credit, among other steps.
 Families need to work towards independence and financial fitness.

 Financial aid for bills, food and rent from IMPACT